jaferdaltro/twitter-sample/README.md

-# Ruby on Rails Tutorial Sample Application
+# Ruby on Rails Twitter Sample Application

-This is the sample application for [*Ruby on Rails Tutorial:
+This is the sample application, come with an app that bears more than a resemblance of twitter.
-Learn Web Development with Rails*](https://www.railstutorial.org/)(6th Edition)
+The full application includes all the major features needed by professional-grade web app, include user signup, login and account magnament.

 ## Getting started